hugochan/Eye-Tracker/README.md

 error (2.19 cm vs. 2.514 cm).
 The iTracker model was implemented in itracker.py and the modified one was implemented in itracker_adv.py.
-Note that a smaller dataset was used in experiments and no data augmentation was applied.
+Note that a smaller dataset (i.e., a subset of the full dataset in the original paper) was used in experiments and no data augmentation was applied.
+This smaller dataset contains 48,000 training samples and 5,000 validation samples.
-You can download the dataset [here]().
+You can download this smaller dataset [here](http://hugochan.net/~download/eye_tracker_train_and_val.npz).